TileDB-Inc/TileDB/doc/source/tutorials/reading.rst

 where it left off, without sacrificing performance by retrieving again the already reported results.

-We demonstrate this feature with code listing #3 at the beginning of the tutorial, which creates a very simple sparse array with two attributes, an integer and a string.
+We demonstrate this feature with code example ``reading_incomplete``, which creates a very simple sparse array with two attributes, an integer and a string.
 The figure below shows the array contents on both attributes.